PelionIoT/virtual-demo-for-pelion/README.md

 1. Generate an Access key from Pelion Device management Portal

-2. Start the `pelion/virtual-demo` container image from the root of the cloned repo replacing `CLOUD_SDK_API_KEY` with your key:
+2. Start the `pelion/virtual-demo` container image from the root of the cloned repo replacing `CLOUD_SDK_API_KEY` with your key and add `-e SENSOR=counter` if you want to build a counter device instead of the default vibration sensor:

     ```
    docker run -it --name pelion-demo-dev -p 8888:8888 -v $(pwd):/build -e CLOUD_SDK_API_KEY=<YOUR_API_KEY> pelion/virtual-demo bash